Student Loan Amortization: How EMI Repayment and Interest Work in India

 Important FAQs About Student Loan Amortization

-1. How do I know how much of my student loan payment goes toward interest vs. principal?
+1. How do I know how much of my student loan EMI goes toward interest vs. principal?

-The breakdown of your monthly payment between interest and principal is shown on your student loan amortization schedule.
-Initially, a larger portion of your payment is allocated to interest, but as you progress, a greater portion is applied to reducing the principal.
+The breakdown of your monthly EMI between interest and principal is shown on your loan amortization schedule.
+Initially, a larger portion is allocated to interest, but as you progress through the tenure, a greater portion reduces the principal.

 2. Can I pay off my student loan faster than the amortization schedule suggests?

-Yes, you can pay off your loan faster by making extra principal payments.
-Just ensure the lender applies the additional funds to reduce the principal, not future costs, so it directly impacts the loan balance.
+Yes.
+Making extra principal payments reduces the outstanding balance faster.
+Ensure the lender applies the additional amount to the principal, not to future interest, so it directly reduces the loan balance.

-3. What's the fastest way to reduce my student loan balance early?
+3. What is the fastest way to reduce my student loan balance early?

-4. What happens if I miss a student loan payment, and how does it affect amortization?
+4. What happens if I miss a student loan EMI, and how does it affect amortization?

-5. Why do my early payments on a student loan go mostly toward interest?
+5. Why do early EMIs on a student loan go mostly toward interest?

-6. Are there any drawbacks to refinancing my student loans to change the amortization schedule?
+6. Are there any drawbacks to refinancing my student loan?

-7. How does an income-driven repayment plan (IDR) affect student loan amortization?
+7. How does a moratorium period affect student loan amortization?

 8. How can I avoid negative amortization with my student loan?

-9. What is the difference between fixed and variable student loan amortization schedules?
+9. What is the difference between fixed and floating rate amortization schedules?

-12. Can I change my student loan amortization schedule if I want a shorter term?
+11. Can I change my loan amortization schedule after disbursal?

 Vaishali Pandey